camunda/camunda-docs-manual/content/user-guide/testing/index.md

 }
 ```

+## JUnit 4

-To get the same functionality when using the JUnit 4 style of writing unit tests, the {{< javadocref page="?org/camunda/bpm/engine/test/ProcessEngineRule.html" text="ProcessEngineRule" >}} Rule must be used.
+Using the JUnit 4 style of writing unit tests, the {{< javadocref page="?org/camunda/bpm/engine/test/ProcessEngineRule.html" text="ProcessEngineRule" >}} Rule must be used.
 Through this rule, the process engine and services are available through getters.
-As with the ProcessEngineTestCase (see above), including this Rule will enable the use of the Deployment annotation (see above for an explanation of its use and configuration) and it will look for the default configuration file on the classpath.
+As with the ProcessEngineTestCase (see above), including this Rule will look for the default configuration file on the classpath.
 Process engines are statically cached over multiple unit tests when using the same configuration resource.

 The following code snippet shows an example of using the JUnit 4 style of testing and the usage of the ProcessEngineRule.